 Your podcast just made its debut on the New and Worthy section in iTunes.
 The good news?
 It’s now visible to literally millions of people.
 That means you now have a better chance of building a decent and loyal fan base.

 The bad news? iTunes only gives you 8 weeks to make a stellar impression and live up to the title of being New and Worthy.
 After that, its algorithm will decide whether to keep your podcast in their list, bump it down, or take it off completely.

 Just like Google or any other search engines, iTunes uses an algorithm that determines the ranking of podcasts they feature in the New and Worthy section as well as the What’s Hot section.
 This algorithm looks into different aspects of your podcast throughout the entire 8-week period you are given.
 Other key considerations taken into account include:

-While the exact weight given by iTunes to podcast ratings and reviews given may be top secret, one thing is for certain: podcast reviews are essential to help grow your podcast audience, whether they are good or bad.
+While the exact weight given by iTunes to podcast ratings and reviews is classified, one thing is for certain: podcast reviews can help dramatically increase the number of your podcast followers.

-Adding the link in your email that directs email list subscribers to where they can leave their podcast reviews is important.
-The easier it is for them to do something that you request, the more likely they would follow through.
+Adding a link in your email that will direct them to the link page is deemed ideal.
+Keep in mind that the easier it is for them to do something you asked, the more likely they are to follow through

 Share this post!